iobeam/sample-android-wifi-rssi/README.md

         }
     };

-Which can then be passed to `Iobeam.sendAsync()` as an argument.
+Which can then be passed to `iobeam.sendAsync()` as an argument.
 When the operation completes, it will call the appropriate success or failure method.

 ### Closing notes ###